cgreen18/Auburn-REU-on-UAVs/Installation/Python_Pip_VirtualEnv.md

-# Python & Pip install instructions
+# Python, pip, and virtualenv install instructions
 Continuation of the setup instructions from [ODROID_Configuration](https://github.com/cgreen18/Auburn-REU-on-UAVs/blob/master/Installation/ODROID_Configuration.md).
 These instructions will assume you are starting fresh.

 As always, update the repositories